Lane Thomas Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

+- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in MLB.

-- The Phillies' 4.01 team ERA ranks 11th among all league pitching staffs.
+- The Phillies have the 10th-ranked team ERA across all MLB pitching staffs (3.99).

 © 2023 Data Skrive.
 All rights reserved.